 The “Editor” is a WordPress built-in feature that allows you to access your themes and plugins files from inside your Dashboard.
 You can’t access your WordPress core files from here; check the second and third method for that.

-Note: This feature might be disabled due to some security features/plugins you might use!
+Note: This feature might be disabled due to some WordPress security features or plugins you might use!

 - Go to Appearance -> Editor.

-- As you can see, on the right side, you have your current theme’s files, and on the left side, the area where the file’s code is displayed.
-There, you can add, remove or modify any piece of code you want.
-Don’t forget to press the “Update File” button.
+- On the right side, you have your current theme’s files, and on the left side, the area where the file’s code is displayed.
+There, you can add, remove or modify any piece of code that you want.
+The files that you’ll use the most will be

 - Go to Plugins -> Editor.